The Psyche Mirror

-The Psyche Mirror, original French title La Psyché, is an oil on canvas painting by the French artist Berthe Morisot, created in 1876.
+The Psyche Mirror, original French title La Psyché, is an oil-on-canvas painting by the French artist Berthe Morisot, created in 1876.
 The painting links the theme of a woman making her toilet with the mythical motif of Psyche.
 The work is held in the Thyssen-Bornemisza Museum, in Madrid.

 History

 Women in their toilets were often the subject of Morisot's paintings.
-Four of the eight paintings that she made in 1876, where about that theme, including The Psyche Mirror.
+Four of the eight paintings that she made in 1876 depicted that theme, including The Psyche Mirror.
 She exhibited the work, together with Young Woman Powdering Her Face (1876), at the third Impressionist exhibition, in 1877.
 The second painting was purchased during the exhibition by the collector and patron Ernest Hoschedé.
 When it was later auctioned, American painter Mary Cassatt, who felt a strong affinity with Morisot's themes and style, bought it.

 Description

-Morisot's The Psyche Mirror shows a young woman looking at herself in a large mirror.
-A dressing mirror like the one shown is called a psyché in French.
+Morisot's The Psyche Mirror shows a young woman looking at herself in a large psyche mirror.
 It appears in the painting placed between two windows, while the whole scene is bathed in light.
 The young woman is completely absorbed in her own contemplation.
 She seems to be undressing, undoing a fastener at the back of her corset, and one sleeve is already slipping over her shoulder.

 As always, Morisot applies the brushstrokes very loosely.
 Stripes and specks draw the pattern of the floor covering.
-Attributes, such as the mirror and the sofa on the right, are remarkably out of focus.
-The large mirror with the high frame, which is cut through the top of the painting, gives the impression of a painting within a painting, also in a vagueness reminiscent of Edgar Degas depictions of ballerinas.
+Attributes, such as the mirror and the sofa on the right, are out of focus.
+The large mirror with the high frame, which is cut through the top of the painting, gives the impression of a painting within a painting, also in a vagueness reminiscent of Edgar Degas's depictions of ballerinas.